top of page

 In 1997, the home became a family residence again when it was purchased by Tim and Susan Fuller.
 Jeffrey Baranski and his family owned the home from 2011 to 2015.

 When Ken and Terry Mabs purchased the home in 2017, it had been through a mortgage foreclosure and was in very poor condition.
-On a very cold day in February 2018 with no heat in the home, the organizers of Crete Creative Art Gallery were scouting out potential places to host the gallery's activities.
+On a very cold day in February 2018 with no heat in the home, the organizers of Crete Creative were scouting out potential places to host the gallery's activities.
 With Mabs, they were able to see the first-floor interior in the hopes that it could become the new Crete Creative Gallery.
 And Crete Creative is very thankful that the Mabs’ answer was an enthusiastic YES.

-However, so much work had to be done on the interior and exterior of this remarkable home by Terry and Ken that it took till September 6, 2019 for the Gallery to officially open to the public.
+However, so much work had to be done on the interior and exterior of this remarkable home by Terry and Ken that it took until September 6, 2019 for the Gallery to officially open to the public.
 Our first exhibition had the theme "Equine: Beauty," and featured the artwork of 17 artists from both Illinois and Indiana.

 Many Thanks to the Crete Area Historical Society for the vintage images they have preserved, and for the information on the Arbor house and those who called it home!
 If you'd like to see what else they have been working on, head on over to their Facebook Page!